octopress/filters/README.md

 A set of handy liquid filters used by Octopress.

 - full_urls - Replace relative urls with absolute urls (searches for `href` and `src` properties).
-- full_url - Replace a single url in a string.
+- full_url - Replace a relative url with an absolute url.
+- canonical_url - Convert a url to the proper canonical version.
 - titlecase - Properly capitalize titles with John Gruber’s [Title Case](http://daringfireball.net/2008/05/title_case).
 - smartquotes - Smartly curl your quotation marks with John Gruber’s [Smarty Pants](http://daringfireball.net/projects/smartypants/).
 - unorphan - Insert a non-breaking space between the last two words in a title.